 A new breed of robots is set to transform farming, from weeding and spraying crops to taking care of cattle.
 The technology will make agriculture more productive and sustainable, helping farmers survive and thrive.

-Professor Salah Sukkarieh from the Australian Centre for Field Robotics (ACFR) has visited farms all over the world.
+Professor Salah Sukkarieh from the Australian Centre for Robotics (ACR) has visited farms all over the world.
 Everywhere he goes, from the terraced hills of Indonesia to the plains of regional NSW, he hears a similar story: life for farmers can be tough.

 Wherever they work, farmers face many of the same challenges.
 They struggle to find workers, to maximise yields while caring for their land, to keep costs low and produce food cheap enough to satisfy customers.

-Professor Sukkarieh and his team at ACFR, part of the Faculty of Engineering and Information Technologies, have developed robots that could transform the way farmers work.
+Professor Sukkarieh and his team at ACR, part of the Faculty of Engineering and Information Technologies, have developed robots that could transform the way farmers work.

 “It’s a rethink in how we do agriculture,” says Professor Sukkarieh.
 “I want to put technology on the farm that makes farming a lot more sustainable, cleaner and healthier.”